gaogehan/gaogehan.github.io/_pages/about.md

  -->
  I am currently a third-year Master’s student at the College of Information Engineering, [Northwest A&F University](https://zhshw.nwsuaf.edu.cn/).

- Currently, my research topic is 3D vision, with a particular focus on ***3D motion capture and human motion generation***.
+ Currently, my research topic is 3D vision, with a particular focus on ***3D human motion estimation and human motion generation***.
 Previously, I focused on high-level vision, e.g., object detection/segmentation and computer vision in agriculture.

  I am excited to apply for ***2024 Fall PhD*** programs.
 If you are interested in discussing opportunities or have any questions, please feel free to email me.
 I genuinely appreciate your consideration and look forward to connecting with you.